skanev/playground/scheme/sicp/notes/week-02.markdown

 * What is the time complexity of 1.14?
 * What is the time complexity of normal-order in 1.20?
+* Am I getting the Robin-Miller test from 1.28 wrong?
+I expected all numbers a < n to fail the simple test (the one without the non-trivial square root test).

 ## Various